TBerrigan2101/project-one/README.md

 - The company logo was created by me

-- The images of all the records were taken from [Spotify](https://open.spotify.com/) and the mock ups were created using a mock up [Graphic burger](https://graphicburger.com/vinyl-record-psd-mockup/)
+- The images of all the records were taken from [Spotify](https://open.spotify.com/) and the mock ups were created using a mock up from [Graphic burger](https://graphicburger.com/vinyl-record-psd-mockup/)

+- The images on the [Homepage](https://tberrigan2101.github.io/project-one/index.html) were taken from [Wikipedia](https://en.wikipedia.org/wiki/Ken_Andrews#/media/File:Ken_Andrews_2014.jpg), [Brooklyn Vegan](https://www.brooklynvegan.com/jonah-matranga-celebrating-new-book-playing-live-sets-on-fall-tour/), [Discogs](https://www.discogs.com/artist/447597-Bob-Nanna).
+The hero image was created using an image from [here](https://i.ytimg.com/vi/e8o_xaZh21k/maxresdefault.jpg).
+All images of the records were created using images as credited earlier.

+- The images and hero images on the [About](https://tberrigan2101.github.io/project-one/about.html) and [Contact](https://tberrigan2101.github.io/project-one/contact.html) were sourced from [Unsplash](https://unsplash.com)

+- The hero images on the [Releases](https://tberrigan2101.github.io/project-one/releases.html) page and the album detail pages were were sourced from [Bandcamp](https://brandtson.bandcamp.com/music).

+- The hero image on the [Stories](https://tberrigan2101.github.io/project-one/stories.html) was sourced from [Wikipedia](https://en.wikipedia.org/wiki/Engine_Down#/media/File:Engine_Down.jpg).
+The other images on this page have been cited above.